nancypannu03/Pewlett-Hackard-Analysis/README.md

   Based on the findings, around 72,458 roles will need to be filled by Pewlett Hackard as the "silver tsunami" begins to amke an impact.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+  No, According to the Analysis, we just have 1549 employees who are eligible for mentorship.
+This number is way more lower than the amount of retiring employees.